Kilimanjaro Backpack – Guide To The Bag You Need On Mt Kilimanjaro

 Veken 6 Set of Various Size Packing Cubes for Travel, Suitcase Organizer Bags Set with Shoe Bag, Luggage Organizer for Travel Accessories Travel Essentials

-A pro tip that we have used to great effect on Kilimanjaro are travel bag organisers, which can be used to source separate your gear for better backing and access.
+A pro tip that I have used to great effect on Kilimanjaro are travel bag organisers, which can be used to source separate your gear for better backing and access.
 They also provide a great way to separate wet or dirty gear.

 Alternatively, if you want to go completely cheapo then use clear plastic bags to separate your gear.